 Most of my projects have been inspired by artificial spaces both real and virtual, and influenced by science fiction culture.
 I'm also interested in researching transmediality, data visualization and exploring new technologies.

-I started my art practice with experimental and staged photography, but searching the boundaries of the medium I have quickly realized that I have broader possibilities when using other technical devices as well.
+I started my art practice with experimental and staged photography, but searching the boundaries of the medium I have quickly realized that I have broader possibilities if I use other technical devices as well.

 I usually develop my projects in multiple layers.
 I intend to create artworks that function as conceptual and analytical reflections on the processed theme and the used medium itself, but possibly attract the attention of people also outside the art scene.